 There is some coarse language and name-calling in this movie.

 Ideas to discuss with your children

 Warm Bodies is a horror romance, which teenagers are likely to enjoy.

-The movie has been released in time for the school holidays, and younger children might want to see it because of its publicity and attractive young stars, including Australian Teresa Palmer.
+Younger children might want to see this movie because of its attractive young stars, including Australian Teresa Palmer.
 But you should note that the movie is not suitable for children under 13 years and not recommended for children aged 13-15 years.
 This is because of the movie’s violence and disturbing scenes and themes.
 These include gruesome scenes of zombies attacking people and eating their brains.